-Now, let us start thinking of our past especially what we felt before, what are our experiences, what are the rejections, and what made ourselves happy.
+Now, let us start thinking of our past especially what we felt before, what are our experiences, what are the rejections, and what made us happy.
 Basically, everything that has a strong emotion in it, we will see in the past.

-Now let’s start the present.
+Now let’s start the present moment.

 In the present, think of what you are feeling right now.
-There is a big chance, since you’ve cleared out your mind, that there are various things your brain is already telling you.
+There is a big change since you’ve cleared out your mind, that there are various things your brain is already telling you.
 These are mostly what you are experiencing right now.

 Even if your brain is telling you about the things you did a few years back, it is still what you are feeling in the present moment.
 These are important and start taking bullet points because we will use those later.